Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Burnt

 A burnt smell emanating from your vehicle’s engine could be a sign of overheating or a malfunction in the cooling system.
-Coolant is essential for regulating the temperature of the engine, and a burnt smell could indicate that the coolant is no longer effectively doing its job.
+Coolant is essential for regulating the of the engine, and a burnt smell could indicate that the coolant is no longer effectively doing its job.
 Driving with an overheated engine can cause significant damage, so it’s crucial to address this issue promptly.

 • Check your temperature gauge to see if your engine is running hot.